-Expectations for written work: Text citations and reference lists must be in correct APA 6th edition format.
+Expectations for written work: Text citations and reference lists must be in correct APA 6th edition format [update to the most recent edition if necessary].
 All sentences should be carefully comprised of a student's own words.
 Ideas, information, and concepts that originated with any other source, as well as quotations (which should be used sparingly) must be correctly cited in APA style.
 Material that is not correctly cited is considered to be plagiarized and provides grounds for academic discipline.
 Assignments should be carefully proofed for spelling and grammar.
-Here is an excellent website for APA style information:
+Here is an excellent website for APA style information: http://owl.english.purdue.edu/owl/resource/560/01/

-1. http://owl.english.purdue.edu/owl/resource/560/01/

-F. Grading Policy
+F. Grading